seanpatel15/CS128HonorsProject/README.md

 **Goals and Objectives:**

-  Implement the correct logic for incrementing the snake's length when it eats an apple
+  &emsp; Implement the correct logic for incrementing the snake's length when it eats an apple

   Implement the correct logic for the snake hitting the boundary or another snake (multiplayer)